 Assault and Battery Defense in Miami-Dade

 Assault and battery charges in Miami-Dade can range from misdemeanors to serious felonies.
 Assault generally involves a threat or fear of harm; battery involves actual physical contact.
 Aggravated assault or battery (e.g., with a weapon or causing serious injury) carries harsher penalties.
-A Miami assault lawyer can review the evidence and build a defense.
+An assault lawyer in Miami can review the evidence and build a defense.

 Our firm represents clients charged with assault, battery, and aggravated assault in Miami-Dade County and Circuit Court.
-If you have been arrested, contact a Miami criminal defense lawyer for a free consultation.
+If you have been arrested, contact an assault lawyer or Miami criminal defense lawyer for a free consultation.
 We also handle domestic violence and theft cases.

 Potential Defenses and Outcomes